sands7788/MSD/README.md

 ### <a name=“run-tests”>Run Tests</a>

-1. Navigate to the project folder from your terminal and run "npm install mocha chai --save-dev" (Incase the packages are not installed) and "node index.js"
+1. Navigate to the project folder from your terminal and run "npm install mocha chai jasmine angular-mocks --save-dev" (Incase the packages are not installed) and "node index.js"

 2. Open the below URL from your browser